turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 * `git status`
 * `git add file2.txt`
 * `git commit` This will open up your text editor and ask for a commit message.
 When finished, save and close the file.

+#### Looking back at previous versions

 * `git log`
+* `git show SHA:path/to/file.rb` shows the file at that point in time
+* type `q` to get back to command prompt if your file is long
+* `git show SHA` shows the diff to that file at that specific commit

 #### Working on Branches

+* What is a branch?
+* Why would you use a branch?
-[This link](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) shows some helpful visuals related to git branches.
+* [This link](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) shows some helpful visuals related to git branches.

-* `git checkout -b feature1` (or gc -b feature1)
+* `git checkout -b feature1`
 * edit all three files
 * `git status`
 * `git diff file1.txt`